Student Directed Seminars

 Faculty interested in being a Faculty Sponsor, should review the Faculty Sponsor FAQ.

-Student participants are co-learners in a peer-guided environment, and are expected to have a considerable role in finalizing the seminar’s syllabus and taking on some facilitation responsibility.
+Student participants are co-learners in a peer-guided environment, and are expected to facilitate some course discussion.
 Like coordinators, participants are upper-year undergraduate students with a high degree of motivation for self-learning.
 Furthermore, participants are expected to participate in peer-review grading and seminar processes.
 Students are allowed to participate in a maximum of two student directed seminars during their degree.

 The Student Directed Seminars Advisory Committee is comprised of students, faculty, and staff.
 The Advisory Committee reviews all student directed seminar proposals thoroughly for academic rigor, quality of course plans, appropriate grading schemes and assignments, and the overall qualifications and suitability of the Student Coordinator.